Kyliekyler/MAGNETAR/README.md

 </p>
 <br/>

-Eliminate Lags and Throttling, Enhance Sounds, Run Your Game Smoothly and Comfortably with No Substantial Performance Drops
+Eliminate Lags and Throttling — Run Your Game Smoothly and Comfortably with No Substantial Performance Drops

 # Notes
 - This will improve overall performance but in exchange for a bit increased power usage and may cause heating